RodrigoRVSN/myContacts/frontend/README.md

 <summary>💼 Businesses Rules</summary>

   - We need to apply the business rules in the Back-end and the Front-end.
   - In the client side, we not send invalid informations, like a e-mail without `@` .
 With this, we save unnecessary recurses from the Back-end.
-In the Back-end Serverless, has so much more impact.
+In a Back-end Serverless, has so much more impact.
 </details>

 ---